PanykSystem/msx-picoverse-public/README.md

 Check the detailed MultiROM guide in the documentation folder for advanced features, troubleshooting tips, and mapper support details.

 ## Compatibility & Requirements
-- Works with MSX, MSX2, and MSX2+ systems.
+- Works with MSX, MSX2, MSX2+, and MSX TurboR systems.
 Mapper support covers the most common game and utility formats.
 - Requires Windows or Linux to run the PC-side UF2 builder utilities.
 - Ensure your development board matches the pinout documented for each hardware revision before soldering.